 After 1 year of treatment, you will notice that your hair loss has stopped progressing, and you might see an overall improvement in the appearance of your hair.

-If you see no positive results after 1 year of use, you might be one of the few unlucky non-responders.
-In that case, it’s unlikely that finasteride will show any effect going forward and it’s recommended to discontinue the treatment.
+If you see no positive results after 1 year of use, you might be one of the few non-responders.
+In that case, it’s unlikely that finasteride will show any effect going forward and it’s recommended to discontinue the treatment or switch to dutasteride.

-Keep in mind that positive results don’t necessarily mean regrowing hair.
-Maintaining the hair that’s already on your head and preventing future hair loss is the primary positive effect of finasteride.
+Keep in mind that positive results does not necessarily mean regrowing hair.
+Maintaining the hair that’s already on your head and preventing future hair loss is still considered a positive result of taking finasteride.

 What if I stop taking finasteride?